 Here are 10 critical tips to know before using a PEO:

-1. Check Blanket Insurance Coverage
+1. Check The PEOs Blanket Insurance Coverage

-2. Review PEO’s EPLI Policies
+2. Review The PEOs EPLI Policy

-3. Consider PEO’s Workers Compensation Policy
+3. Consider The PEOs Workers Compensation Policy

-4. Negotiate Fixed Health Insurance Rates
+4. Try to Negotiate Fixed Health Insurance Rates

 Small businesses should also be cognizant that if they decide to leave a PEO, their new insurance could be rated based on the company being a “large business” (because of their claims experience with the PEO).
-And once you let a PEO know that you’re leaving them, don’t expect the folks at the PEO to be as helpful as they were when they were signing you up for their services.
+And once you let a PEO know that you’re leaving them, don’t expect anyone at the PEO to be as helpful as they were when they were signing you up for their services.

 5. Review PEO Fees, Markups, Upcharges, and Splits

 PEOs tend to mark up their product and tack on all sorts of fees, like set up fees, admin fees, usage fees, and enrollment fees.
 Sometimes they will bundle these fees into other costs and sometimes they will put them right in front of your face in their proposal or contract.
 These added fees often go straight into the pockets of either the PEO salesperson or the PEO itself.

 They will usually charge a base fee for their services, plus a fee per employee per month (PEPM).
 The PEPM fee can be a flat amount per head (for example $49/mo. per employee), or a percentage of wages paid (for example, 2.5% of wages paid in a pay period).
 For a company of 20 employees on a PEO, a $400 base fee + $1,125 PEPM fee, you have a standard regular payment of $1,525 per month.
 Hidden fees can also occur, for example when off-cycle payments need to be made.